jrhoward/ansible-deploy-k3s/README.md

 ## Notes/Limitations

-- Tested on vanilla fedora29 servers with one master and multiple nodes.
+- Tested on bare metal vanilla fedora 29 servers with one master and multiple nodes.

 - k3s does not support multiple masters yet as of v0.4.0